andreadotti/docker-geant4/README.md

 docker build -t geant4-env .
 cd ..
 ```
+**Note**: Provinding a location for databases is optional, see `README.md` file
+in geant4-dev dirctory for details.

 ### Step 3: (Optional) Build Geant4 runtime image
 Copy tarball `geant4.tgz` from `geant4-dev/binaries` to
 `geant4/binaries` and build the image: